 When we named our farm Ahavah ("Love" in Hebrew), we wanted a name that resembled who we were both as Jews and as stewards, which to us goes hand in hand.
 As Jews we are called to love our earth and to love our fellow human.
 We cannot think of a better way to combine our hearts desire to do both than to farm in the manner in which we are building community around a love for our earth, for a love of pure food and good healthy wholesome, holistic, lifestyles.

-These are our children (ok, 4 of the 5 - our 5th, Ovadya, is just 1yr).
-From left to right, it is Asher, Israel, Aiden and our only Princess: Eliana.
-Our children are involved in nearly every aspect of our farm from chicken chores to harvesting.
+All of our children are involved in nearly every aspect of our farm from chores like feeding the animals (we have dogs, cats, alpacas, chickens, a horse, and a duck) to harvesting.
 They work hard, are homeschooled and are living a life of adventure and are so blessed to be surrounded by so much Ahavah (Love!) from our amazing community, employees and volunteers!

 Meet Josh.
-Josh is our supervisor and has been with us for 2 years.
+Josh is our farm supervisor.
 Josh is one of the most dedicated and driven people I know.
 He absolutely loves this farm, loves making an impact and is an absolute rock-star.
 Josh was a volunteer before he got hired and his dedication and love for this farm and our members is palpable!

 Josh truly is family.